 Summary

 In a world of buzzwords and hashtag abuse, digital transformation might be used as a marketing term for everything and nothing.
-Much like “AI” it simply sells well and looks good to put it on a product or press release.
-I hope that this article contributed a little bit to add some clarity as to what digital transformation really is about.
-Of course, I raise no claim that this is the one and only correct definition of digital transformation, but combining both theory and practical experiences, I found this to be applicable.
+Much like “AI,” it simply sells well and looks good when put on a product or press release.
+I hope that this article contributed a little bit to add some clarity as to what digital transformation is about.
+Of course, I make no claim that this is the only correct definition of digital transformation.
+Still, by combining theory and practical experiences, I found this applicable.
 If you have thoughts to share on the subject, I’d love to know them.
 Please use the comment section below for that.

-I’d also like to thank Thomas Kofler for his significant contributions on subjects such as digital transformation, agile developments, and Design Thinking.
-It was also him, who designed the German version of the graph we used above and translated into the English language.
+I’d also like to thank Thomas Kofler for his significant contributions to digital transformation, agile developments, and Design Thinking.
+He also designed the German version of the graph we used above and translated it into English.

 Photo credit: Woman on laptop feature image (Electronic Frontier Foundation) / Digital Transformation infographic by Thomas Kofler (English version by Christopher Isak)